Ian-McCleary/ImageProcessing/README.md

 # ImageProcessing
-Edge detection in image processing
+Edge detection in image processing using a laplacian filter in C.